 Cheap Apple laptop deals

-Instead, you can find better deals on the official refurb store where Apple sells its older models at a discount of up to 15%.
-They have new batteries and screens, so you won’t see any scratches, a year’s warranty, so they look as good as new.
-Stock availability varies, but it’s a great way to find some brilliant deals.
+It's also worth considering Apple's official refurb store, where Apple sells its older models at a discount of up to 15%.
+They have new batteries and screens, so you won’t see any scratches, a year’s warranty, and they look as good as new.
+Stock availability varies, but it’s a great way to find some brilliant deals on Apple's laptops.

-And there are still plenty of great deals to be found on the latest hardware too.
-We’ve searched high and low to find the best cheap MacBook Pro deals, MacBook deals and MacBook Air deals – so if you’re in the market for a new Apple laptop then you’re in the right place.
+There's also some great savings to be had on the latest hardware as well, with some excellent recent Apple laptop deals.
+To make thing's easier, we've scoured the internet to find the best cheap MacBook Pro deals, MacBook deals and MacBook Air deals – so if you’re in the market for a new Apple laptop then you’re in the right place.

 Our system checks the prices of every MacBook model at all major online retailers, so you can be sure that the deals you see here are the very best you’ll find.

 But if you’re not fully sold on a MacBook, take a look at our alternative laptop deals for some great prices on machines that won’t put you in the red.

 MacBook Air with Retina display (2018) deals